 PROJECT STAGE ITEM DELIVERABLES CONSULTANT COMPLETION DATE CLIENT APPROVAL DATE NOTES Α Contract Signing Executed Contract Council requires three weeks to execute the contract after signed and initialled contract returned.
 01 Design Development Consultation - City of Parramatta Technical Design Report The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
-HOLD POINT - Cour ncil Signoff - 3 weeks Detailed Design Detailed Design Report Engineering Design Certification (Form 15) The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
-HOLD POINT- Cour ncil Signoff - 3 weeks
+HOLD POINT- Cou ncil Signoff - 3 weeks 02 Detailed Design Consultation - City of Parramatta Detailed Design Report Engineering Design Certification (Form 15) The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
+HOLD POINT- Cou ncil Signoff - 3 weeks

-03 Fabrication Fabrication Report100% Completion The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
-HOLD POINT - Council Signo ff - 3 weeks 04a Installation Transportation to site Site preparation Installation of artwork Traffic controls Removal of ground plane Reinstatement of ground plane Testing and commissioning The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
-HOLD POINT - Council Signo ff - 2 weeks 04b Practical Completion Engineering Certification (Form 16) O & M Manual Completion Certificate The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
-05 12 Months Defects Liability RFIsWarrantyRemediation 06 Maintenance Regime During the Maintenance Period, the Consultant maintains the Installation Annual engineering inspection and condition report Twice yearly cleaning - including plant equipment hire & temporary fencing Annual electrical tag and test Annual deep clean - including plant equipment hire & temporary fencing Inclusive of travel, accommodation, and project management Satisfactory completion of each instance of maintenance or inspection required.
+03 Fabrication Fabrication Report 100% Completion Workshop Inspection or Completion Report - Council Workshop Inspection or Completion Report - Artist The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
+HOLD POINT - Council Signoff - 3 weeks 04a Installation Transportation to site Site preparation Installation of artwork Security for installation period Traffic controls Removal of ground plane Reinstatement of ground plane Testing and commissioning The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
+HOLD POINT - Council Signoff - 2 2 weeks 04b Practical Completion Engineering Certification (Form 16) O &amp; M Manual Completion Certificate The Consultant must not proceed with a new stage of work until written notice is provided by Council of the Consultant's satisfactory completion of the prior Project Stage.
+05 12 Months Defects Liability RFIsWarrantyRemediation 06 Maintenance Regime During the Maintenance Period, the Consultant maintains the Installation Annual engineering inspection and condition report Twice yearly cleaning - including plant equipment hire &amp; temporary fencing Annual electrical tag and test Annual deep clean - including plant equipment hire &amp; temporary fencing Inclusive of travel, accommodation, and project management Satisfactory completion of each instance of maintenance or inspection required.

-ANNEXURE D

-PLAN OF THE SITE To be supplied by City of Parramatta
+ANNEXURE D PLAN OF THE SITE